BlackMagican/SomeQuestions/README.md

 # SomeQuestions
-The exercises I did， welcome to improve
+# The exercises I did， welcome to improve
+# I didn't annotate them.
+It was a mistake